 From the adversarial loss perspective, we want to treat $d^{(i)}_{\text{cross}}$ as constant since the cross-modality registration would not benefit from the adversarial loss and might even result in unexpected optima.
 This approach corresponds to the normal GAN training where only the second term is used in updating the generator.
 The proposed adversarial loss is then

-The loss function can be improved even further by employing similar idea to the equivariance similarity loss.
-To simultaneously prevent discriminator from over-fitting and implicitly enforce equivariance to set of deformations, we propose to further modify the loss to the following form (which we label \textbf{equivariance adversarial loss}):
+The loss function can be improved even further by employing a similar idea to the equivariance similarity loss.
+To simultaneously prevent discriminator from over-fitting and implicitly promote equivariance to a set of deformations, we propose to further modify the loss to the following form (which we label \textbf{equivariance adversarial loss}):

-Here same deformations $t$ can be used which are used for the equivariance similarity loss and the commutation loss.
-The core idea is to augment the inputs to the discriminator with the deformations $t$ and the formulation follows from it naturally.
+Here, the same deformations $t$ can be used which are used for the equivariance similarity loss and the commutation loss.
+The core idea is to augment the inputs to the discriminator with the deformations $t$ while taking into account the unaligned nature of the training data.